Levintsky/ML-tutorial/RL/Basics.md

 	- 3. Scalable Oversight;
 	- 4. Safe Exploration;
 	- 5. Robustness to Distribution Shift;
-- Shalev-Shwartz, Shai, Shammah, Shaked, and Shashua, Amnon.
+- S Shalev-Shwartz, S Shammah, and A Shashua.
 Safe, Multi-Agent, Reinforcement Learning for Autonomous Driving.
 2016
 	- avoid the problem of enforcing constraints on parametrized policies by decomposing 'desires' from trajectory planning;
 	- the neural network policy learns desires for behavior
 	- while the trajectory planning algorithm (which is not learned) selects final behavior and enforces safety constraints;